hackingScienceBridgeAcademy/bridge-academy/docs/student_guide.md

 You will be developing your code on the Trinket Emulator on the desktop and then transferring your code to the Raspberry Pi via the USB stick provided.

-The instructions on how to do this are in the [Running Files on the Sense HAT](https://codingsummerschool.github.io/codingsummerschool/docs/Running-Files-On-the-Sense-HAT.html).
+The instructions on how to do this are in the <a href="https://codingsummerschool.github.io/codingsummerschool/docs/Running-Files-On-the-Sense-HAT.html"> Running Files on the Sense HAT </a>.

 Programing is about creativity.
 So feel free to get creative and add your own twist onto the suggested projects.
 If you have completed a few of the ones we have prepared and you have an idea that you want to build, you can create you own project!
 Ask you supervisor to help you with this.